zwaveiot/zwaveip-java/README.md

 #### Current status: beta

-#### Too add the library to your project (pre-compiled post-beta on the "releases" page)
+#### To add the library to your project (pre-compiled post-beta on the "releases" page)
-> Add zwaveip.jar as an "external JAR reference" to your project.
+1. Add zwaveip.jar as an "external JAR" to your project.
-> Add the two supporting BouncyCastle JARs (as "external JAR references") to your project:
+2. Add the two supporting BouncyCastle JARs (as "external JARs") to your project: bcprov-jdk15on-159.jar and bctls-jdk15on-159.jar.
-  1. bcprov-jdk15on-159.jar
-  2. bctls-jdk15on-159.jar

 #### To import the library
-> import com.zwavepublic.zwaveip.*;
+> import com.zwavepublic.zwaveip.\*;
-> import com.zwavepublic.zwaveip.command.*;
+> import com.zwavepublic.zwaveip.command.\*;

 #### To convert the Z-Wave network's PSK (Pre-Shared Key) password from a hex string to the required binary representation
 > private static byte[] convertHexStringToBinaryPsk(String hexString) {